Russia opens new criminal probe into Jehovah's Witnesses | DW | 24.11.2020

-Russian authorities have launched a crackdown on the religion following a Supreme Court ruling that it is an 'extremist' organization.
-Rights groups say hundreds of believes have been imprisoned or are facing trial.
+Russian authorities have launched a crackdown on the religion following a Supreme Court ruling that it is an "extremist" organization.
+Rights groups say hundreds of believers have been imprisoned or are facing trial.

-Russia on Tuesday opened a new criminal case into Jehovah’s Witnesses, the Russian Investigative Committee said, adding that the religion’s management centre had illegally resumed working.
+Russia on Tuesday opened a new criminal case into Jehovah’s Witnesses, the Russian Investigative Committee said, adding that the religion’s management center had illegally resumed working.

 Investigators said searches were under way in more than 20 different regions across the country.